What to do if you are sick

 Treatment for Pain and Itching

-- Medicines such as ibuprofen (such as Advil and Motrin) and acetaminophen (such as Tylenol) can help reduce pain, swelling, and fever.
+- Medicines such as ibuprofen and acetaminophen can help reduce pain, swelling, and fever.
 It is important to follow the recommended dosage and interval for each medicine.

 - Warm oatmeal baths or sitz bath can reduce itching and pain.